Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

 Avoid terminating processes

-    Using the :meth:`Process.terminate <multiprocessing.Process.terminate>`
-    method to stop a process is liable to cause any shared resources (such as locks, semaphores, pipes and queues) currently being used by the process to become broken or unavailable to other processes.
+    Using the :meth:`Process.terminate` method to stop a process is liable to cause any shared resources (such as locks, semaphores, pipes and queues) currently being used by the process to become broken or unavailable to other processes.

-    Therefore it is probably best to only consider using :meth:`Process.terminate <multiprocessing.Process.terminate>` on processes
-    which never use any shared resources.
+    Therefore it is probably best to only consider using :meth:`Process.terminate` on processes which never use any shared resources.

 Joining processes that use queues

     Bear in mind that a process that has put items in a queue will wait before terminating until all the buffered items are fed by the "feeder" thread to the underlying pipe.
-(The child process can call the :meth:`~multiprocessing.Queue.cancel_join_thread` method of the queue to avoid this behaviour.)
+(The child process can call the :meth:`Queue.cancel_join_thread` method of the queue to avoid this behaviour.)

     This means that whenever you use a queue you need to make sure that all items which have been put on the queue will eventually be removed before the process is joined.
 Otherwise you cannot be sure that processes which have put items on the queue will terminate.
-Remember also that non-daemonic processes will be joined automatically.
+Remember also that non-daemonic processes will be automatically be joined.

     An example which will deadlock is the following::